๐ Agent API

 }

-- AfterTTS - Called after the audio is played.
+- AfterTTS โ Called after the audio playback finishes.

-- Start - Same as MonoBehaviourβs Start(), but required.
-Use it to bind your behaviour to an agent:
+Use it to link your behaviour to an agent:

 ?

-[HideInInspector] public Action<AgentState> BeforeTTS { get; set; }
+[HideInInspector] public Action<int, string, string, string> BeforeTTS { get; set; }

 [HideInInspector] public Action AfterTTS { get; set; }